dscov-tutorials/how-to-pr/how-to-branch.md

 For all of the methods, you should follow these rules of branch and repository naming:
 - `use-lower-case-with-dashes-separating-the-words`
 - Choose a descriptive name, like `34-feat-update-history-section-formatting` or `42-fix-broken-links-in-introduction` to help others navigate the branches.
+- Include the conventional `feat` or `fix` keywords at the beginning of the branch name.
+See [conventional names](conventional-names.md) for details.

  > ⚠️ Projects involving a few people might have tens of concurrent branches.
 Non-descriptive names like `test-branch1` or `final-update`, `final-update-2` make the task of remembering which branch is which overwhelming or impossible.